alexkazik/sleeping-gods-helper-beta/README.md

 * which settings in todo (upper or lower) is better?
 * are the used keywords clear?
 * does the idea with hiding quests (in general or per action+location) work?
+* what else should I add to the info page?